FCC/ACEDirect/CHECKLISTS.md

 * Execute the `dat/acedirectdefault.sql` script from _nodeace_, with the admin user and password.
 Sample execution assuming the username _admin_ and a sample AWS RDS domain name:

   ```
+  $ sudo yum install mysql  # install a MySQL client if it's not there
   $ mysql -u admin -p -h some.aws.rds.amazonaws.com < acedirectdefault.sql
   ```